Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures

 What kind of shape do I need to be in?

 Our full day trips cater to active travelers.
 You will enjoy these trips if you are in good health and lead an active lifestyle.
-The “Hiking and Kayaking” trip is an active day, with about 3-4 hours spent hiking and 2-3 hours kayaking with frequent breaks.
+The “Full-Day Glacier kayaking and Hiking” trip is an active day, with about 3-4 hours spent hiking and 2-3 hours kayaking with frequent breaks.
 Guests currently under a doctor’s care or with a pre-existing medical condition should contact us before making a reservation.
 Please share with us any concerns you have about the physical nature of the trip.
 We can help find the best trip for you!

 What about bears and bugs?